banovo/coding-standards/README.md

 ## Update

+Ensure it is up-to-date:

-`rulesets/Symfony` folder is a copy from [Symfony-coding-standard repository](https://github.com/djoos/Symfony-coding-standard).
+* `rulesets/Symfony` folder is a copy from [Symfony Coding Standard](https://github.com/djoos/Symfony-coding-standard)

- Ensure it is up-to-date.
+* `rulesets/SlevomatCodingStandard` folder is a copy from [Slevomat Coding Standard](https://github.com/slevomat/coding-standard)